For well over three years, iSatori’s Bio-Gro (bioactive peptides extracted from colostrum) have been the center of all kinds of internet controversy.

-The plan: get IGF-1 and Growth Hormone (GH) blood tests (using Health-Tests-Direct tests #16293 and #521) on CJ, run an aggressive dose of Bio-Gro for 30 days, and then run another IGF-1 / GH blood test 30 days after, at the same time of the day.
+The plan: get IGF-1 and Growth Hormone (GH) blood tests (using Health-Tests-Direct tests #16293 and #521), run an aggressive dose of Bio-Gro for 30 days, and then run another IGF-1 / GH blood test 30 days after, at the same time of the day.

 The hope was to measure some level of biological change on top of the anecdotal feedback.
 We can probably all agree that injecting IGF-1 into rat skeletal tissue will do some crazy stuff.
 But can we ingest colostrum that’s heavy on the IGF-1 and raise its level in the bloodstream?

 Before we go any further, we must note that this is not a clinical study!!!
 It is an “advanced supplement review”, with a participant of ONE.

 What works or does not work for one person may not mean anything for you or anyone else.
 Without a seriously double-blinded, placebo-controlled study, we cannot official determine anything.
 We can just state how it worked here, and that is it.
 But it’s one more data point, nevertheless.